Somalis in Sweden: Clans

 Somali clan culture plays an important role in new host countries for the Somali diaspora and new arrivals join already established social environments.
 The clan system also serves as an arena for sharing information which is crucial for making decisions about whether to move to other countries.
 The clan system also facilitates money transactions to relatives who live in the Horn of Africa, via a form of banking where no receipts are used.
 Relatives in Somalia are often dependent upon remittance from their relatives in exile, who in turn struggle economically due to their contributions.

 Somali settlement patterns follow clan lines in Gothenburg, where Hjällbo and Hammarkullen districts are dominated by the Darod clan, Hawiye clan members are mostly found in Hisingen and the Isaaq clan in the Frölunda district.

 Hawala

 In 2019, Swedish banks SEB, Swedbank and Nordea started closing the accounts of thirteen Hawala organisations which facilitate the transfer of funds from Sweden to countries which lack a regular banking system, like Somalia.
 Remittances are often the only stable form of financial support many Somalis can obtain.
 The closures were due to strengthened legislation designed to thwart alleged money laundering and the financing of terrorism.
 The account closures were protested by Somaliska riksförbundet, a Somali community organisation.

-According to the foreign minister of Somalia Ahmed Isse Awad, the transfer of funds from the Somali diaspora are higher than international foreign aid and amount to more than a billion dollar annually.
+According to the foreign minister of Somalia Ahmed Isse Awad, the transfer of funds from the Somali diaspora are higher than international foreign aid and amount to more than a billion dollars annually.